EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: all

-What: This project aims to support teachers in making students' first experience with school a positive and rewarding one!
-Bend LaPine kindergarten teachers need time and support to unpack the ODE Early Learning Standards and to collaborate on how to best support all students.
+What: This project aimed to support teachers in making students' first experience with school a positive and rewarding one!
+Bend LaPine kindergarten teachers unpacked the ODE Early Learning Standards and collaborated on how to best support all students.
 There is a divide between students that have access to preschool and early learning experiences and those that do not.
-This creates an uneven playing field as students enter kindergarten, both in academics and social emotional development.
-In addition, our district has moved to an inclusion model, and our teachers need support in differentiating instruction and creating a classroom culture of belonging for students experiencing disabilities.
-The KIDD Team will provide the time and space for teachers to connect and collaborate to best support all students.
+This creates an uneven playing field as students enter kindergarten, both in academics and social-emotional development.
+In addition, the district has moved to an inclusion model, and our teachers needed support in differentiating instruction and creating a classroom culture of belonging for students experiencing disabilities.
+The KIDD Team allowed teachers to connect and collaborate to best support all students.

 Teaching Math